spang-lab/urnc/docs/internal/jc_todos.md

-# Journal Club Todos
+# Open Journal Club Todos

 This document contains a list of issues, that should be solved before the journal club talk at May 20, 2025.

-## Make sure that all CLI commands are documented

-Every command should contain a short description of the command and its arguments as well as a link to the online documentation.

 ## Write testcases for the following checks